BionicCode/qmk-documentation-resources/README.md

 # QMK Documentation Resources

-Resources like images for referenceing in QMK documentation.
+Resource hosting for resources like images for referenceing within QMK documentation.